 Prices for toddler carriers vary significantly from model to model.
 Models that come with all the bells and whistles available in the market can easily cost you up to $400 or more.
 Other models with more basic features can cost no more than $50.
 Just make sure that price isn’t the only factor in your decision.
 Always remember to verify the carrier’s comfort, safety, and fit before making your purchase.

-Always consider the weather conditions of the place you’ll be using your toddler carrier. in when making your purchase.
+Always consider the weather conditions of your destination when making your toddler carrier purchase.
 For example, if you are traveling to a warm climate, choose one that’s made of lighter fabric as some others can get a little warm when it’s hot out.

 Versatility